 The Exact Day of Jesus' Birth?

 Therefore, according to the texts above we can approximate the month of Jesus’ birth to be around the time of Tishri (mid to late September).
-To arrive at this date, start at the conception of John the Baptism, Sivan (June), count forward six months to arrive at Gabriel’s announcement of the conception of Jesus, Kislev (December), then count forward nine months, the time it takes for human gestation, to reach Tishri (September), when Jesus was born.
+To arrive at this date, start at the conception of John the Baptist, Sivan (June), count forward six months to arrive at Gabriel’s announcement of the conception of Jesus, Kislev (December), then count forward nine months, the time it takes for human gestation, to reach Tishri (September), when Jesus was born.

-Jesus Birth, Death and Resurrection
+Jesus' Birth, Death and Resurrection

 The exact date of Jesus’ birth may not be known, but we can rest assured that Jesus died for our sins (Galatians 3:13), rose again (1 Corinthians 15:3-6), and that He will one day come back to take us to heaven (1 Thessalonians 4:16-17).